charlmert/tor/wipe-rootkit/mac/readme.md

 cp -frv /usr /backup
 ```

+At this point it should be noted that you need to prepare for a re-install if the kernel doesn't boot the os and also be able to swap out the backups made via a boot into the system rescue (https://osxdaily.com/2017/05/18/access-terminal-recovery-mode-mac/) to restore the system if you don't want to re-install.

 Activate the kernel (look for the xnu build number as seen at the first step when installing e.g. xnu-4903.242.1)

 ```bash
 sudo cp -frv build/xnu-4903.242.1.dst/* /
 ```

+Now reboot and see if the kernel works.
+I'll test this with the https://github.com/enzolovesbacon/inficere
+And remove with the kernel rebuild.

 # Manual install (Not complete, I prefer the xnubuild)
 ## You need xcode command line tools